Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 • Engages the participants in completing an assessment of their housing needs.

-In all instances, the HCM contacts the case carrying CSW to discuss the case and annotates the match list indicating the outcome of the contact with both the participant and the CSW.
+In all instances, the GSW contacts the case carrying CSW to discuss the case and annotates the match list indicating the outcome of the contact with both the participant and the CSW.

 DPSS Linkages Central Support Managers provide the annotated match list to the DCFS Linkages Central Support Staff, who then provide the annotated list to the DCFS Regional Administrators monthly.